 For example, Campaign Monitor found that year-over-year click-through rates dropped in March for verticals like Automotive (-1.08%), Real Estate (-0.77%), and Construction (-0.53%) whereas they increased for verticals like Education (+13.2%), Government (+9.9%), and Logistics (+6.2%).

 This intuitively makes sense.
-The pandemic has upended life for many, and it’s no surprise that it’s driven people to take more interest in emails related to certain topics (education, etc.) and less interest in emails related to other topics (automobiles, etc.).
+The pandemic has upended life for many.
+It’s no surprise, then, that it’s driven people to take more interest in emails related to certain topics (education, etc.) and less interest in emails related to other topics (automobiles, etc.).

 A prime example of engagement varying by vertical is Health.
-Get Response found that between March 23 and 30, the average number of emails sent by healthcare companies spiked by 66% while the click-through rate went up at the same time (represented by the latter weeks in this chart below).
+Get Response found that between March 23 and 30, the average number of emails sent by healthcare companies spiked by 66%.
+The click-through rate went up at the same time (represented by the latter weeks in this chart below).
 In other words, although health-related emails were filling people’s inboxes, audiences were engaging more, not less, with these messages.